inferno986return/python-pcep/Practice-Test.md

 This one is also very easy as it's a simple floor division operation so `1 // 2 = 0`.
 Floor division will *only output integers* or a DivideByZeroError in the case the divisor is zero `0`.

-7. What is the output of the following snippet:
+### Question 7: What is the output of the following snippet:

 ```
 def func(a, b):